-- Within the broad guidelines of the Policies and Procedures of the University and The University of Queensland Enterprise Agreement 2018-2021, the specific roles and responsibilities of tutors are specified by Course Coordinators on a course-by-course basis. - Casual tutors are academic employees of the University and have a duty of care to students. - Tutors must be familiar with UQ Teaching and Learning policy http://ppl.app.uq.edu.au/content/3.-teaching-and-learning, specifically sections 3.10 and 3.60. - While responsibilities specified under these policies rest primarily with the University, the Head of School or the Course Coordinator, a tutor is often the first member of staff who becomes aware of student difficulties.
+- Within the broad guidelines of the Policies and Procedures of the University and The University of Queensland Enterprise Agreement 2018-2021, the specific roles and responsibilities of tutors are specified by Course Coordinators on a course-by-course basis. - Casual tutors are academic employees of the University and have a duty of care to students. - Tutors must be familiar with UQ Assessment Policy and Procedure. - While responsibilities specified under these policies rest primarily with the University, the Head of School or the Course Coordinator, a tutor is often the first member of staff who becomes aware of student difficulties.
 If a tutor becomes aware of any student facing personal or academic difficulties, it is important to raise the matter with the Course Coordinator and/or advise the student to seek assistance from Student Services or the University Health Service, as appropriate.